What Is a Retail Display?

 Display of Household Appliances

 Household appliances, especially bulkier items like mixers or air fryers, demand strong shelving.
-Planograms here should balance visual appeal and safety.
-Display the most popular or demo units on mid-level shelves and heavier stock below.
+Planograms should strike a balance between visual appeal and safety.
+Display the most popular or demo units on mid-level shelves, and place heavier stock below.

 • Display Type: Large end caps, gondola headers, demo stations.